 Cassava Sciences, Inc. (SAVA) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from Cassava Sciences, Inc. as it approaches its next earnings release.
-On that day, Cassava Sciences, Inc. is projected to report earnings of -$0.45 per share, which would represent a year-over-year decline of 400%.
+Wall Street will be looking for positivity from Cassava Sciences, Inc. as it approaches its next earnings report date.
+On that day, Cassava Sciences, Inc. is projected to report earnings of -$0.42 per share, which would represent a year-over-year decline of 366.67%.

-Investors might also notice recent changes to analyst estimates for Cassava Sciences, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for Cassava Sciences, Inc.These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.45% lower.
-Cassava Sciences, Inc. currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 36.23% higher within the past month.
+Cassava Sciences, Inc. is holding a Zacks Rank of #3 (Hold) right now.

 The Medical - Drugs industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 159, putting it in the bottom 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 162, which puts it in the bottom 37% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.